Does your toddler have an upcoming hearing test with an audiologist?

 2. Practice wearing headphones.

 An audiology exam is more effective if the child is comfortable wearing headphones or earbuds.
 This allows the audiologist to get ear specific information.
 In the days leading up to the appointment, familiarize your child with headphones or earbuds.
-Help your child get used to having something in the ears by putting headphones or earbuds on them while they are doing something they like.
+Help your child get used to having something in the ears by putting headphones or earbuds on them while they are doing something they already like, like watching a movie or driving in the car.
 You can play music through the headphones, but make sure it is not too loud.
+If you use headphones or earbuds yourself, invite the child to join in and listen along with you.
+It’s a great way to share the activity together.

 3. Work on repeating words on cue